kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-29-some-notes-on-the-mercator-projection.markdown

 date: 2014-11-29 22:22:42 -0800
 comments: true
 categories:
+description: The Mercator projection is a cylindrical map projection.
+This means that meridians are mapped to equally spaced vertical lines and circles of latitudes are mapped to equally spaced horizontal lines...
 ---

 A while back I was investigating on how I would build a Twitter mapping application similar to the [One Million Tweet Map](http://www.onemilliontweetmap.com/) project.
 One of the first topics I looked into was how I would plot and display each tweet on a map.
 I was hesitant on using the Google Maps API and wanted to build the project on top of the HTML5 Canvas.